 As mentioned, the company offers three different plans that all fall in line with or below the industry average.
 The only drawback regarding coverage is that washers, dryers, and air conditioning aren’t covered under the basic plan (the Silver plan).
 However, the Silver plan covers 17 systems and appliances, which is pretty comprehensive for a basic plan.
 The Platinum plan, while roughly $30 more a month, provides maximum coverage and even gives customers the choice of additional coverage for items such as a roof, pool, or sump pump.

 When it comes to trustworthiness and customer service, Blue Ribbon scored high marks.
-The company has been in business for 34 years and is an A+ accredited business on the Better Business Bureau (BBB)—well above many competitors ratings.
-Additionally, the customer service line is available 24/7/365 and the company guarantees that a service provider will contact you within 24 hours of filing a claim.
+The company has been in business for 34 years and is an A+ accredited business on the Better Business Bureau (BBB)—well above many competitors’ ratings.
+Additionally, the customer service line is available 24/7/365, which is something only offered by a few companies, such as Cinch Home Services.
+The company also guarantees that a service provider will contact you within 24 hours of filing a claim.

 Overall, Blue Ribbon Home Warranty provides great coverage with reasonable rates and has quick turnaround on claims.
 They’re one of our highest-rated home warranty companies in the industry and we’d recommend them more if they offered coverage outside of only Colorado.